ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 5. Explore your app
 6. Destroying cluster

-### Create an EC2 instance or you can make use of your personal infrastructure
+### Create an Ubuntu EC2 instance or you can make use of your personal infrastructure

 `Pre-requisites`: